speloqu24/Weather_Dash/README1.md

 # Template Literals

 It was another insight into how to shorten code and approach by combining JQUERY and Template literals to create elements.
-This is probably my new favorite part of coding.

 # Screenshot